-[Instructor] H. Mase, A. Igarashi, N. Yoneyama, Nobuhito Mori,
+【Instructor】H. Mase, A. Igarashi, N. Yoneyama, Nobuhito Mori,

 Theme Class number of times Description Out line of coastal 1 Introduction of coastal and urban disasters will be lectured.
 The type and cause and urbarn disasters 1 of coastal and urban disasters will be explained for sequential lectures.
 Modeling of tsunami, The fundamental physics and governing equations of tsunami, storm surge and storm surge and 3 ocean waves will be described and applications and historical events will be waves explained in detail.
-Deduction of accestal Characteristics of historical tsunamis, storms surges and coastal erosion will be Reduction of coastal 3 presented with countermeasures by engineering approaches.
+Reduction of coastal Characteristics of historical tsunamis, storms surges and coastal erosion will be 3 presented with countermeasures by engineering approaches.
 Reliability design disasters for coastal structures will be explained following Japanese standard.
-Earthquake Disaster 1 Review of recent earthquake disasters in urban areas in Japan and other in Urban Areas 1 counries Principle of Strucural Design against 3 Fundamental Principles of safety and performance of structures against Disasters extreme events, including earthquakes and tsunami 1 2 1
+Earthquake Disaster -1 Review of recent earthquake disasters in urban areas in Japan and other in Urban Areas 1 counries Principle of Strucural Evadomental Dringinles of sofaty and neuforman as of structures assingt Design against 3 Fundamental Principles of safety and performance of structures against Disasters extreme events, including earthquakes and tsunami 1 2 1